-- that the information included in the relevant document is not inaccurate, false, misleading or deceptive; - · that there are no material omissions in public documents; - that there are no material omissions in marketing materials which may prevent existing or potential clients or customers from making informed decisions; - compliance with relevant legislation, regulations, industry codes and standards and the Group's policy framework; - · compliance with our Code of Conduct; - · that a heightened degree of validation of certain public documents and marketing materials is performed; and - · that appropriate approvals are obtained for publicly issued documents and marketing materials in accordance with the policy.
+- that the information included in the relevant document is not inaccurate, false, misleading or deceptive; - · that there are no material omissions in public documents; - that there are no material omissions in marketing materials which may prevent existing or potential clients or customers from making informed decisions; - · compliance with relevant legislation, regulations, industry codes and standards and the Group's policy framework; - · compliance with our Code of Conduct; - · that a heightened degree of validation of certain public documents and marketing materials is performed; and - · that appropriate approvals are obtained for publicly issued documents and marketing materials in accordance with the policy.

 Under the policy, periodic corporate reports require a verification schedule as a means of verifying the accuracy and completeness of the content.
-The verification schedule allocates the statements within the relevant document to a responsible person, and records the sign-off of that person against the principles stated above.
+The verification schedule allocates the statements within the relevant document to a person who is responsible for verifying the statement against the principles above, and records the sign-off of that person.
 The verification is then provided to an appropriate approver to sign-off on the accuracy and completeness of the information.